OrangeOwl/Game-Bot/README.md

     </ol>
   <li>Extract these files onto your computer</li>
   <li>Put your unqiue token into the GB.py file, on the bottom line where it says client.run</li>
-  <li>Run the python script, ideally setting it up to run and restart automatically to ensure the bot remains active and to minimize downtime</li>
 </ol>

 You're all set!
 Run the python script!
 Ideally set it up to run and restart automatically to ensure the bot remains active and to minimize downtime